EasyAbp/Abp.EventBus.CAP/docs/README.md

     * EasyAbp.Abp.EventBus.CAP
     * EasyAbp.Abp.EventBus.Dashboard (if you need the CAP dashboard)
-    * EasyAbp.Abp.EventBus.EntityFramework (if you need CAP transactional outbox)
+    * EasyAbp.Abp.EventBus.EntityFrameworkCore (if you need CAP transactional outbox)
     * EasyAbp.Abp.EventBus.MongoDB (coming soon...)
     * DotNetCore.CAP.SqlServer (or other DB providers if you are using EF Core)
     * DotNetCore.CAP.MongoDB (if you are using MongoDB)